 Transfer Photos from iPhone to Flash Drive with/without Computer

 One of the universal activities people use iPhone for is taking digital photos full of memories from a memorable birthday party to high school prom.
 However, those pictures can be accidentally deleted or lost.
 They may even consume your limited storage space especially when your iPhone has insufficient memory.
-At this point, you will undoubtedly want to transfer photos from iPhone to a flash drive so they can be stored and shared.
+At this point, you will undoubtedly want to transfer iPhone photos to a flash drive for storage/sharing.

 It seems to be a daunting task to do the task since Apple offers no easy way for iPhone users to save iPhone photos onto USB flash drive.
 Fortunately, you can follow the easy-to-email guides below to get pictures from your iPhone to your flash drive and make sure your digital memories will be saved and no longer use up your iPhone's storage space.

 Hot topic: iPhone 15 periscope camera >>

 Table of Contents